open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 ![Renaming Repository](images/vi-rename-repository.png)

-### Post a link to your github.io website in chat
+### Check if you github.io works

-After renaming your forked repository, make sure to post a link to the github.io website you've just created in the [gitter.im chat](https://gitter.im/open-learning-exchange/chat):
+After renaming your forked repository, go to  https://YourUserName.github.io and make sure it works.

-> @/all I'm on step 3 - GitHub and Markdown, please look at https://YourUserName.github.io

 Don't worry if you see a **404** when you access the link, it will take a while for the page to be up and running.
 Make sure in **Settings > GitHub Pages**, the **source** is set to **_master branch_**.